zyuxuan0115/nightcore-test/README.md

   + `sudo docker run -it <container_name> bash`
   + `sudo docker ps -a`
   + `sudo docker system prune` -- in case the space is used up by docker build
+  + `sudo docker logs -f` -- see the output from a docker container